Michael-Yongshi/PyHomeAssistant/relays/shelly.md

-connect with wifi to shelly's ssid set up shelly to connect to your wifi set up some other settings how you are using it optionally set up a username and password go to home assistant - configuration - integrations - add - shelly - your device
+connect with wifi to shelly's ssid set up shelly to connect to your wifi set up some other settings how you are using it
+- device type to light
+- device name to something memorable

+optionally set up a username and password go to home assistant - configuration - integrations - add - shelly - your device